 The Pro-4000 has a similar cut sheet loading process that the previous Canon iPF printers had, along with the same curved paper path.
 While this makes the use of rigid materials impossible, I’ve been able to use large sheets of heavy papers (more…)

-Night Photographers use a process called “image stacking” that allows us to (among other things) make extremely long, 1-8 hour exposures that would otherwise be impossible due to overexposure.
-We take several images that are “stacked” or combined into a single, composite image.
+Night Photographers use a process called “image stacking” that allows us to (among other things) make extremely long, shop 1-8 hour exposures that would otherwise be impossible due to overexposure.
+We take several images that are “stacked” or combined into a single, buy information pills composite image.
 Over the years I’ve used a variety of applications to stack these images together including Keith’s Image Stacker, Startrails,exe, LR/Enfuse, “Open in Photoshop as Layers” and older versions of Dr. Brown’s Stack-A-Matic script.
 Limitations of these processes were frustrating and super slow which made it difficult to teach at workshops.

-Lance Keimig and I are proud to announce that Night Photography: Finding Your Way in the Dark by Focal Press, is now available in bookstores.
-The book combines Lance’s 20 years of night photography experience, and my 20 years of digital imaging training to create the most expansive and comprehensive exploration of night photography available.
+Lance Keimig and I are proud to announce that Night Photography: Finding Your Way in the Dark by Focal Press, information pills is now available in bookstores.
+The book combines Lance’s 20 years of night photography experience, pharmacy and my 20 years of digital imaging training to create the most expansive and comprehensive exploration of night photography available.
 At 280 pages, it includes contemporary and historical night images, creative inspiration, how-to tips and detailed discussion on a variety of techniques, including light painting, image stacking, HDR, working with star trails and much more.
 I was the editor and contributed content throughout the book.
 The book also includes contributions from Dan Burkholder, Cenci Goepel, Steve Harper, Tom Paiva, Troy Paiva, Shawn Peterson, Christian Waeber and Jens Warnecke.